uoft-lgcu/lgcu.ca/health.md

 Those who do not have medical expenses can currently still access their HCSA by submitting the cost of your GSU health care premium (listed among your fees on ROSI/Acorn) as a health expense to be reimbursed.
 The HCSA will not cover the full cost, but you may as well access the money since this is possible.

 #### Convenience:
-[Print your own insurance card](https://www.utgsu.ca/wp-content/uploads/2015/06/UTGSU_PayDirectCard.pdf) to carry around; you can also find copies of this in the lounge under the light switches.
+[Print your own insurance card](https://www.studentcare.ca/RTEContent/Document/EN/Pay_Direct/UTGSU_PDC.pdf) to carry around.
 Write your GSU plan number in the box and CUPE plan number below or on the other side.
 Consider laminating the card, printing it out on cardboard, or using tape.
 So crafty!

-(Last updated: November 18, 2016)
+(Last updated: November 4th, 2020; Please report any broken links to [Fiona Wilson](https://www.linguistics.utoronto.ca/people/directories/graduate-students/fiona-wilson))